Investing

 On February 24th 2022, Russia initiated a military conflict on the Ukrainian territory, which profoundly upsets the current political and economic context in both countries and will have substantial ramifications on the investment climate.
 For the ongoing updates on the developments of Russia-Ukraine conflict please consult the dedicated pages on BBC News.

 Despite the war, the government has launched a drive to attract foreign investment of up to USD 400 billion in various sectors including technology, the agro-industry, clean energy, defence, metallurgy and natural resources.
 Furthermore, the reconstruction efforts in Ukraine are expected to draw investments totalling hundreds of billions of dollars from governments, international financial institutions, and the private sector.
 In addition to political instability, investors pointed out before the war that the underlying inefficiency and corruption in the justice system were among the main obstacles to investment.
 Other serious impediments are the complexity of laws and regulations, poor compliance with contracts and poor governance.
 However, the country has a large internal market, proven agricultural potential, energy and mineral resources and a strategic geographic location, making it a transit hub and a gateway to Europe and Eurasia.
 Before the war, progress had been made in terms of obtaining building permits, connection to electricity, protection of minority investors and cross-border trade.
 Ukraine has also simplified and reduced the costs of the registration procedure for representative offices of foreign business entities.
-Overall, the war significantly worsened the business climate: challenges such as Russia's deliberate destruction of Ukrainian civilian infrastructure, the occupation of a significant portion of the territory, disruption of the workforce resulting from the invasion, the presence of unexploded ordnance, and other ecological consequences of the war hinder both new and existing investors.
-It is worth noting that while these challenges exist, the majority of Ukraine's regions are not directly on the frontlines.
-Ukraine ranks 55th among the 132 economies on the Global Innovation Index 2023 and was not ranked in the 2023 Index of Economic Freedom due to Russia’s ongoing invasion.
+In recent years, the war significantly worsened the business climate: Russia’s occupation of large parts of Ukrainian territory, ongoing frontline battles, missile and drone attacks on civilians and infrastructure, workforce disruption, unexploded ordnance, and other environmental impacts pose challenges to investors.
+However, most of Ukraine remains unaffected by the frontlines.
+The country ranks 60th among the 133 economies on the Global Innovation Index 2024 and 105th out of 180 on the 2024 Corruption Perception Index.

 Foreign Direct Investment 202020212022